AlexeyMilenkiy/Trello_app/README.md

 PUSHER_APP_CLUSTER = "PUSHER_APP_CLUSTER"

 ```
-Next launch the migrations.
-This is necessary for the correct database tables.
+Next launch the migrations. <b>This is necessary for the correct database tables.</b>

 ```
 npx sequelize-cli db:migrate